WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Add the device to the server

-1. Open the server file, `index.js`.
+1. Open the server file, `index.js` and edit it as follows:

-2. Require the device module you just implemented:
+    a.
+Require the device module you just implemented:

     ```
     var zetta = require('zetta');
     var StateMachineDevice = require('./device.js');
     ```

-3. Call the use method on the Zetta server, as follows.
+    b.
+Call the `use()` method on the Zetta server, as follows.
 This statement is telling the Zetta server to search for this device and generate a set of APIs for it.

     ```
      zetta()